sn6uv/sn6uv.github.io/_posts/2019-12-31-beating-minesweeper-with-neural-networks.markdown

 remove bias in the data derived from player initialisation.

 The player accumulates data on previous games.
 This will be used for training the model.
+In order to beat minesweeper we will attempt to implement the `predict_mines` function using a neural network.

-# Model representation
+# View representation

 Each tile in the game grid can be either guessed or unguessed.
 If it's guessed there is either a bomb or a number of adjacent bombs $0, \\dots, 8$.
 In total,